 Transforming growth factor beta (TGF-β)

 It is commonly thought that TGF-β is an anti-inflammatory cytokine.
-(6) Meaning that when your body is dealing with an infection (or localized inflammatory state), TGF-β would be excreted to help lower the levels of inflammation.
-This would explain why TGF-β is commonly elevated in CFS – it’s trying to lower inflammation, and there’s a lot of inflammation in CFS.
+When your body is dealing with an infection or inflammation, it releases TGF-β to help lower the levels of inflammation.
+This explains the high levels of TGF-β in CFS – your body is trying to lower inflammation, and there’s a lot of inflammation in CFS.
 So, TGF-β levels rise.

 Resistan has been shown to have a significant effect on promoting inflammation.
-(10) That is to say, it is a pro-inflammatory cytokine.
-You’ll find elevated levels of resistan in autoimmune conditions like lupus (SLE) and Crohn’s disease.
-(11)
+That is to say, it is a pro-inflammatory cytokine.
+People suffering from autoimmune conditions like lupus (SLE) and Crohn’s disease have high levels of resistan.

-In the context of chronic fatigue, resistan displayed confusing behavior.
-In patients whose fatigue was mild-moderate, resistan levels increased.
-But in those with moderate-severe levels of fatigue, resistan levels decreased.
-(12) At the time of this writing, researchers are unsure why resistan levels fluctuate as chronic fatigue progresses.
+However, when looking at patients suffering from chronic fatigue, resistan is a bit more confusing.
+Patients with mild-moderate levels of fatigue show increasing levels of resistan.
+But resistan levels decrease in patients with moderate-severe levels of fatigue.
+At the time of this writing, researchers are unsure why resistan levels fluctuate as chronic fatigue gets worse.

-Resistan and TGF-β are two of the more commonly elevated inflammatory markers in fatigue.
-Both have repeatedly been shown to be out of range in chronic fatigue syndrome.
-But new research has found many more markers of inflammation to be out of range in CFS.
-With all this inflammation going on, could chronic fatigue syndrome be closely related to an autoimmune condition?
+Resistan and TGF-β are two of the inflammatory markers that are usually out of range in Chronic Fatigue Syndrome.
+With all this inflammation going on, could Chronic Fatigue Syndrome be closely related to an autoimmune condition?

-The autoimmune-fatigue theory came about by way of a happy accident.
-In 2008, an oncologist in Norway treated one of his cancer patients with a drug called rituximab.
-Shortly after receiving rituximab, the patient noted that her chronic fatigue was no longer present.
-This sparked a small research trial into the effectiveness rituximab was on CFS.
+The autoimmune-fatigue theory came about by accident.
+In 2008, an oncologist in Norway treated one of his cancer patients with a drug called rituximab, a drug that treats autoimmune disorders.
+Shortly after receiving rituximab, the patient’s chronic fatigue was gone.
+This sparked a small research trial into the effectiveness of rituximab on CFS.

 Thirty patients were given either rituximab or a placebo.
-67% of chronic fatigue patients that received rituximab experienced a significant self-reported decrease in their fatigue levels (compared to only 13% of those that received a placebo).
-(13) Rituximab is commonly used to treat autoimmune disorders.
+Almost 70% of chronic fatigue patients that received rituximab reported a significant decrease in their fatigue (compared to only 13% of those that received a placebo).
 It’s effective in the treatment of autoimmunity as it decreases the effectiveness of your immune system.

-When this small study was run, the researchers proposed that chronic fatigue syndrome was, in fact, an autoimmune condition.
-New research was started to investigate CFS under the light of autoimmunity.
-But when a large scale clinical trial was run, it was found that rituximab offered no long-term benefit to CFS patients.
-(14) Chronic fatigue syndrome is not an autoimmune disease.
-At least that’s the general consensus at this time.
+After this study the researchers proposed that Chronic Fatigue Syndrome was, in fact, an autoimmune condition.
+New research investigated CFS under the light of autoimmunity.
+But when a large scale clinical trial was run, it found that rituximab didn’t offer any long-term benefit to CFS patients.
+The final conclusion at this time is that Chronic Fatigue Syndrome is not an autoimmune disease.

 Something autoimmune diseases and chronic fatigue do share in common is inflammation.
-And new research suggests that there are specific markers of inflammation that are strongly correlated with fatigue.
+And new research suggests that there is a connection between fatigue and specific markers of inflammation.

 More inflammation, more fatigue?

 Thanks to modern testing methods, researchers are now aware of far more inflammatory cytokines than ever before.
-This means that there are many different variables that can be measured to see if they correlate with fatigue.
-You no longer have to depend only on c-reactive protein (CRP) and ESR as the only ways to measure inflammation and immune activation.
-Though these two are still probably all that will be measured at your family doctor’s office.
+This means that we can measure even more variables to check for fatigue.
+You no longer have to depend only on c-reactive protein (CRP) and ESR as the only ways to measure inflammation and immune activation, although most family doctors still rely on them.

-Of the 17 different cytokines found to be correlated with chronic fatigue, 13 of them were pro-inflammatory.
-Meaning that those thirteen cytokines assist your body in increasing inflammation.
+Of these 17 cytokines, 13 of them were pro-inflammatory, which means that they help your body increase inflammation.
 Odds are high that it’s these cytokines that contribute to a number of the symptoms commonly associated with CFS.
-The 13 pro-inflammatory cytokines include: (16)

-The above thirteen inflammatory cytokines had a strange connection to chronic fatigue.
-Common knowledge would lead you to believe that these markers would be elevated in CFS patients and lowered in members of the general population.
+These 13 inflammatory cytokines had a strange connection to chronic fatigue.
+We assume if they are inflammatory, and they contribute to fatigue, CFS patients would have higher levels than member of the general population.
 But that’s not what happened at all.

-Those with chronic fatigue that was rated as mild or moderate had levels of the above cytokines statistically lower than members of the general population.
-(17) But those with severe or debilitating levels of fatigue experienced an elevation of the above cytokines.
-(18) This is why so many other studies have been unable to find a strong connection between inflammation and chronic fatigue syndrome.
-(19)
+The cytokine levels of the people who had mild or moderate chronic fatigue were statistically lower than members of the general population.
+But the levels of these cytokines in people with severe or debilitating fatigue were elevated.
+This is why so many other studies have been unable to find a strong connection between inflammation and chronic fatigue syndrome.

-It’s not a simple linear relationship between inflammation and fatigue.
+It’s not a direct relationship between inflammation and fatigue.
 More inflammation does not always create more fatigue.

 A unified fatigue-inflammation theory

-Those with CFS may be predisposed with an immune system that functions differently than the general population.
+Those with CFS may have an immune system that functions differently than the general population.
 Dr. Ritchie Shoemaker believes this genetic difference to be caused by the HLA genes.
-(20) Approximately 25% of the population possess these genes.
-And it’s these genes that are thought to be what triggers a chronic inflammatory response within the body.
+Approximately 25% of the population has these genes.
+And these genes may trigger a chronic inflammatory response.